robertu94/robertu94.github.io/_posts/2018-07-31-configuration-management-related-systems.markdown

 - SaltStack
 ---

-Configuration Management Systems like Ansible, Chef, Puppet, and SaltStack and in my opinion are nearly essential if you find yourself managing more than 5 machines.
+Configuration Management Systems like Ansible, Chef, Puppet, and SaltStack are in my opinion are nearly essential if you find yourself managing more than 5 machines.
 But what exactly are they, which is better for my circumstances, do I still need them if I use a container based infrastructure, how do I get started?
 This post is the first in a series of posts that will attempt to answer these questions.